-Ezra Hounsfield Riley, c 1900s and John Buchanan, c 1900s.

-GLENBOW ARCHIVES M-8375-16-4

-PHOTO OF JOHN BUCHANAN: UNIVERSITY
+Ezra Hounsfield Riley, c 1900s and John Buchanan c 1900s.
+GLENBOW ARCHIVES M-8375-16-4 PHOTO OF JOHN BUCHANAN: UNIVE

-OF GUELPH.

-Planting shade trees along streets and bonlevards, introducing a variety of new tree and shrub species, protecting young trees from the damaging chinook winds by wrapping them in burlap, even dynamiting the hardpan earth to loosen the soil and make planting easier; these were some of the solutions Iverson had in mind.
+Planting shade trees along streets and bonlevards, introducing a variety of new tree and shrub species, protecting young trees from the damaging chinook winds by wrapping them in burlap, even dynamiting the hardpan earth to loosen the soil and make planting easier; these were some of the solutions werson had in mind.

-Portrait of

-Iverson, a German

-self-professed

-pe artist, c 1910s.
+Portrait of self-professed pe artist, c 1910s